top of page

-Kayla teaching Yoga in the Schools
+Kayla teaching Mindful Education in Schools

 "And we are led to those who help us most to grow if we let them and we help them in return." - For Good, from the Broadway musical, Wicked